Mater Christi Trust

 Implementation

 Art and Design is taught through our Cornerstones Curriculum projects and is planned to ensure progression of skills and knowledge.
-Each year groups starts with a ‘Mix It’ project at the beginning of the academic year where children recap key skills and knowledge such as primary and secondary colours, colour mixing and tints tones and shades.
+In EYFS and KS1 children cover a ‘Mix It’ project where children recap key skills and knowledge such as primary and secondary colours, colour mixing and tints tones and shades.
+This is then revisited in Year 5 during the 'Tints, Tones and Shades' project work, but colour theory is revisited throughout the curriculum.

 At St Margaret Mary, all children from Year One upwards have their own Art book which they build upon and add to throughout each year.
 This allows the children to reflect upon their work, jot down ideas and create visuals.
 At St Margaret Mary we are developing our use of sketchbooks, encouraging children to move away from thinking of it as a book for ‘final pieces’ and start to see it as a ‘Sketch Book’ where they can explore, develop and create with individuality.
 Children are encouraged to use, but not replicate, the art work that is being explored.